lucy3/grounding-embeddings/README.md

 ## Directory / File naming conventions

 The main directory has subgraphs, where we keep everything, and some empty folders that hold data.
-In subgraphs, all is where we keep our inputs and outputs.
+In subgraphs, all is where we keep our data outputs and intermediates.